padeir0/anu/readme.md

 Maybe never:
  - Rank 1 polymorphism with constraints and inference
- - `target` construct for build tags aroung symbols
+ - `data` construct for metadata tags aroung symbols
  - `asm` procedures and a clear, well defined ABI

 # Examples <a name="examples"/>